SportBeep.com

 The BMW is the second PGA playoff FedEx Cup event, with the top 30 in season points advancing to next week’s Tour Championship in Atlanta.
 American Akshay Bhatia, battling for one of the last spots in Atlanta, aced the 227-yard par-three 17th hole with a five-iron.
 He shot 66 to stand on 210 thanks in part to his first PGA hole-in-one and his sixth overall.

 “When that golf ball goes in, it was the craziest thing in the world,” Bhatia said.
 “I couldn’t even feel my body.”
-Bhatia said he will give the BMW he won for the ace to his caddie.
+Bhatia mentioned that he will give the BMW he won for the ace to his caddie.

 © 2024 AFP